evanfp582/evanfp582.github.io/README.md

 - [ ] Make website work well with mobile
 - [ ] Add cool animation in home.js.
 I was thinking a faint binary hover background
 - [ ] Add interesting way for users to view resume data

+## Known Bugs
+- [ ] When changing theme in interactive demo, theme vanishes

+## Design Thoughts
+Is there a better way of displaying text in the interactive portfolio website